Omkar Patange profile picture

 Biography

 He received his PhD in Public Systems from the Indian Institute of Management Ahmedabad (IIMA), India.
-He holds a master’s degree in environment management from the Indian Institute of Forest Management (IIFM), Bhopal, India, and a bachelor’s degree in electrical engineering from Walchand College of Engineering, Sangli, India.
+He also holds a master’s degree in environmental management from the Indian Institute of Forest Management (IIFM), Bhopal, India, and a bachelor’s degree in electrical engineering from Walchand College of Engineering, Sangli, India.

 He was a contributing author to the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6) in Working Group III (Mitigation).
-Prior to joining IIASA in 2022, he was part of international projects like the Deep Decarbonization Pathways (DDP-Initiative) and Exploring National and Global Actions to reduce Greenhouse gas Emissions (ENGAGE) where he contributed to the national mitigation scenario studies for India.
-He has also worked on topics surrounding clean energy access with rural communities in north India, focusing on indoor air quality assessment and the adoption of clean cooking fuels and technologies.
+In the past, he worked on clean energy access with rural communities in northern India, focusing on indoor air quality assessment and the adoption of clean cooking stoves and fuels.